 Health Records & Insurance

 The Commonwealth of Massachusetts requires all full-time or part-time international students to submit proof of immunization against the following communicable diseases: measles, mumps, rubella (MMR); tetanus (must be Tdap vaccine); hepatitis-B; (bacterial) meningitis; and varicella (read more about these requirements).
-Your health care provider can provide proof of vaccination against these diseases with dates of your immunizations or they can complete the Immunization Record Form.
+Your health care provider can provide proof of vaccination against these diseases with dates of your immunizations or they can complete the Immunization Record Form, which will be available on December 15.
 This information must be received before you can complete your course registration.

 If you are not in compliance with all Boston University Health Immunization requirements when you arrive on the Boston University campus, you have 7 days to obtain the necessary vaccination(s) or you will be considered out of status.
 You may obtain vaccinations (by scheduling an appointment in advance) at: